Information & Advice about how we are working during the COVID Pandemic

 Pre bookable, evening and weekend GP appointments to suit you at Bath Street Health and Wellbeing Centre - We offer patients the additional choice of an evening or weekend non-urgent GP appointment to suit your lifestyle.
 These appointments are available with a local GP at Bath Street Health and Wellbeing Centre between the hours of 6pm to 8pm weekdays, 8am to 4pm on Saturdays and 10am to 2pm on Sundays.
 Easily accessible, the Health and Wellbeing Centre is in the town centre and accessible by public transport on the town’s main bus routes.
 To access an extended access appointment, please call us and we will arrange the appointment for you.
 Please be aware that you will need to consent to share your medical record with the GP who is on call in the Extended Access Service.

 Nurse Appointments - You can book an appointment with the nurse up to 4 weeks in advance, they see patients for chronic disease reviews, pill checks, depo injections, travel vaccinations, smears, BP checks, childhood vaccinations, NHS Health Checks.
 Our nurses provide alternate Saturday morning clinics to assist patients who find it difficult to attend during the week.

 Clinical Pharmacist - You can book a telephone consultation with our Clinical Pharmacist if you have any concerns or queries about your medication.

-How to cancel your appointment - cancel online or call the surgery and select option 3
+How to cancel your appointment - Please call the surgery.

 Chaperones - GPs should offer a chaperone to ALL patients when attending for an intimate examination.
 You can request one when you book your appointment, at reception when you arrive for your appointment or by asking the GP during your consultation.